Stage 4 reading - Vocabulary in context

 National Literacy Learning Progression

-- UnT9: applies knowledge of root words and word origins to understand the meaning of unfamiliar, discipline specific words; uses a range of context and grammatical cues to understand unfamiliar words; applies knowledge of root words and word origins to understand the meaning of unfamiliar, discipline specific words ; uses a range of context and grammatical cues to understand unfamiliar words (vocabulary)
+UnT9: applies knowledge of root words and word origins to understand the meaning of unfamiliar, discipline specific words (vocabulary); uses a range of context and grammatical cues to understand unfamiliar words (vocabulary)

-- UnT10: demonstrates an understanding of nuances and subtties in words of similar meaning (frustrated, discouraged, baffled) (vocabulary)
+- UnT10: demonstrates an understanding of nuances and subtleties in words of similar meaning (e.g. frustrated, discouraged, baffled) (vocabulary); verifies interpretations of unfamiliar words using grammatical and contextual cues (vocabulary)

-- UnT11: interprets complex, formal and impersonal language in academic texts; demonstrates self-reliance in exploration and application of word learning strategies (vocabulary)
+- UnT11: interprets complex, formal and impersonal language in academic texts (vocabulary); demonstrates self-reliance in exploration and application of word learning strategies (vocabulary)

 NAPLAN item descriptors